-- The majority of the time, do you feel you have enough information to make good decisions about your work?
+- Most of the time, do you feel you have enough information to make good decisions about your work?

-- What is the No. 1 source of stress for you at the office, and what might lessen it?
+- What is your primary source of stress at the office, and what might lessen it?

 - Where do you see yourself in one year?